Ballymun: Filming location

+While not set in Ballymun, the 2002 British-Irish film based around the 1972 "Bloody Sunday" incident in Northern Ireland, Bloody Sunday, film was mostly shot in Ballymun, with some location scenes shot in Northern Ireland.

 Documentary

 Several documentaries of the area have been made throughout the years, notably during the regeneration.
 A film of the leisure centre by filmmakers Joe Lawlor and Christine Molloy, LEISURE CENTRE, was made in 2007 and starred hundreds of Ballymun residents.
 A documentary film entitled Ballymun Lullaby was released in February 2011 and includes scenes detailing the regeneration of Ballymun as well as its impact on the culture of its populace.

-In 2018 The 4th Act looked back at the whole regeneration, with contextual material about the area's history; it had significant appearances from several community activists, and City Council and BRL officials, and the artists, Seamus Nolan and Jochen Gerz, who led the biggest Ballymun arts projects, Hotel Ballymun and amaptocare respectively.
-It also highlighted the compilation and even printing of the area's oral history project, which sponsor Ballymun Regeneration then refused to publish and distribute.
+The 2018 documentary, The 4th Act, explored the regeneration of Ballymun, with contextual material about the area's history; it contained appearances from several community activists, and City Council and BRL officials, and the artists, Seamus Nolan and Jochen Gerz, who led the Hotel Ballymun and amaptocare art projects respectively.
+It also highlighted the compilation and printing of the area's oral history project.

-Using Ballymun as urban setting

-Bloody Sunday, a 2002 British-Irish film written and directed by Paul Greengrass and based around the 1972 "Bloody Sunday" incident in Northern Ireland.
-The film was mostly shot in Ballymun, with some location scenes shot in Northern Ireland.

 Books

-In September 2006, Gill & Macmillan published The Mun, by Lynn Connolly.
-This is a memoir covering the history of Ballymun from its inception to the final regeneration of the town.
+In September 2006, Gill & Macmillan published The Mun: Growing up in Ballymun, by Lynn Connolly.
+This memoir spans the history of Ballymun from its inception to the regeneration of the area.
 The Mun was Connolly's account of another side of Ballymun, of which she had fond memories, not press stories about drug dealing and gangsters but accounts of a community that thrived in spite of the squalor.

-In April 2009, Irish publisher Gill & Macmillan published Ballymun resident Rachael Keogh's account of her life as a heroin addict, Dying to Survive.
-Rachael started taking drugs aged 12 and for the next 15 years was hooked on a variety of substances.
-In 2006, after repeated attempts to get help, Rachael went to the media to publicise her plight.
+In April 2009, Gill & Macmillan also published Ballymun resident Rachael Keogh's account of her life as a heroin addict, Dying to Survive.
+Keogh started taking drugs aged 12 and for the next 15 years was hooked on a variety of substances.
+In 2006, after repeated attempts to get help, she went to the media to publicise her plight.

-In 2010 New Island Books published The Ballymun Trilogy by the Dublin playwright, Dermot Bolger: three plays that chart forty years of life in Ballymun and which were all premiered in Axis in Ballymun before being staged in Britain, America, Poland and elsewhere.
+In 2010, New Island Books published The Ballymun Trilogy by the Dublin playwright, Dermot Bolger: three plays that chart forty years of life in Ballymun.
+These plays all premiered in Axis in Ballymun before being staged internationally.